 But if you think of replying to all especially if you are one of the multiple e-mail recipients, you should consider the person who needs to read your response, and better not to click the “reply to all” button if it is not really necessary.

-If your reply message will simply say “OK” or “Thanks,” your recipient may think that it is a spam.
+If your reply message will simply say “OK” or “Thanks,” your recipient may think that it’s spam.
 Do not forget that person-to-person communication like a handwritten note is still better.

 Better safe than sorry